hfco/hfc/README.md

-# HFC site
+# About HFC

 HFC is **the** Hard Fork Company.
+It is the driving force behind the highly successful Cardano blockchain.
-Its DNA is firmly embedded in high assurance blockchain through the use of
+Its DNA is firmly embedded in advanced high assurance blockchain technologies through the use of

 - Formal Methods
 - Pure Functional Programming
 - Research-driven Software Development
 - Advanced Performance Prediction and Monitoring
 - Novel Networking Technologies

+as applied to the novel proof-of-stake Cardano blockchain.

 Put simply, we offer a one-stop-shop for all things that are core Cardano: consensus and ledger changes, peer-to-peer and other networking infrastructure, new CLI commands, code integration and testing, design and implementation, code review, prototyping and design evaluation, formal specification and design,